Honda Passport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Honda Passport are $1,326 a year including full coverage.
-Comprehensive costs an estimated $282 a year, collision insurance costs $524, and liability costs around $384.
-Liability-only coverage costs as low as $432 a year, and high-risk coverage costs around $2,876.
-Teen drivers cost the most to insure at up to $4,920 a year.
+The average insurance rates for a Honda Passport are $1,326 a year with full coverage.
+Comprehensive costs an estimated $282 each year, collision costs $524, and liability insurance is estimated at $384.
+Buying just liability costs approximately $432 a year, with insurance for high-risk drivers costing around $2,876.
+Teenage drivers cost the most to insure at $4,920 a year or more.

 Average premium for full coverage: $1,326